IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 #JAX Conversion of ODE solver for old rotor system

 Unable to find rtol, atol that perfectly align with numpy solver (applies to all JAX versions).
+However, exact alignment is not necessary since it is difficult to attain maximal precision.

 # Implementation of Differential Equations in Code (First Try)

 We no longer have a periodic nature of electrode voltages across time.
 Therefore, a periodic net torque of the entire rotor system cannot be produced.
 External driving torque is only induced each instant a rotor arm crosses the laser detector.
-As a result, net torque can be approximated to 0.
-(Is the approximation appropriate though?).
-We are trying to explore deceleration, so no torque.
+As a starting simulation, we explore deceleration of the rotor at various rotational frequencies.
+Assume no net torque here.

-I * theta double dot + mu * theta dot = Net torque = 0 (Nm)
+I * theta_ddot + mu * theta_dot = tau = 0 (Nm)
-Why do collaborators indicate Ix, Iy, Iz?
-Isn't rotation only about Iz?
-Why is I != Iz?
-Only care about I. theta double dot = (0-I*(theta dot))/mu.
+Iz = 4.64e-10
+Ix = 2.33e-10
+Iy = Ix
+I = 4.667e-10
+We only consider I as moment of inertia for rotor rotation here. theta_ddot = (0-I*(theta_dot))/mu.
 This line defines equation of motion in code.
 Why mu and not c?
+Does not matter.
+Stick with mu as indicated in latest system desciption.
 Initial conditions of theta and theta dot are inputs of ODE solver.
 0.1 each.

-m * x double dot + c * x dot + k * x = f(t)
+m * x_ddot + c * x_dot + k * x = f(t)
 f(t) refers to driving force caused by coupling of modes.
 It is dependent on rotor frequency and mode vibrations.
-Causes system to accelerate in mode, decelerate in rotation.
+Causes system to accelerate in mode, decelerate in rotation (due to energy transfer from rotations to vibrations).
-Put x double dot, x dot as subjects in equation of motion in code.
+Put x_ddot, x_dot as subjects in equation of motion in code.
 Initial conditions of x and x dot are inputs of ODE solver.
 0.1 each. k = (2pi * fn)^2 * m.
 How do we know what fn is unless we perform Fourier Decomposition?
-Are natural fs/Hz considered as fn? fn can use anything.
-Consider fn = 8.83Hz first (natural frequency of x mode)?
+For now, we can explore any values for fn.

 First set f = 2 * x
 Plot theta, theta dot, x, x dot against time. t = 30s